MontiCore/montiarc/tooling/plugin/Readme.md

     handwritten extensions.
 To fix this, you should set the *hwcPath* manually.
 This will overwrite the default value, including the entry with the outputDir.
 * There is no _main_ or _test_ source set\
     These source sets only exist if the _java_ plugin is applied.
-If only the _java-base_ plugin is applied, there are then there are no _main_ or _tests_ source sets.
+If only the _java-base_ plugin is applied, then there are no _main_ or _tests_ source sets.
 * If not transitively included, you have to add a dependency to `montiarc.libraries:majava-rte` for compiling and running your code generated by MontiArc.
 * If your dependencies use class2mc, then you have to activate it for your own project, too.